 China is on the hunt for the world's most elusive particles

-Deep below the surface of the ocean, a new neutrino detector will appear.
+A new neutrino detector will appear deep below the ocean surface.
 Chinese engineers will equip it with thousands

 sensors.
 They will track tiny flashes of light in the darkness of the depths that signal the presence of neutrinos.

-Every second, tens of trillions of neutrinosrush through the Earth and our bodies without interacting with anything.
-Sometimes these neutrally charged particles collide with the wandering nucleus of an atom, releasing an almost imperceptible spark of light.
+Every second there are tens of trillions of neutrinossweep through the Earth and our bodies, without interacting with anything.
+Sometimes these neutrally charged particles collide with a wandering atomic nucleus, emitting an almost imperceptible spark of light.

-It helps scientists not only learn aboutthe presence of neutrinos, but also to determine where it came from.
-Physicists are especially interested in those that came from outside the solar system.
-These high-energy particles are born in black holes, supernovae, pulsars.
-It is these high-energy neutrinos that scientists from the Chinese Academy of Sciences are trying to find.
+It helps scientists not only learnabout the presence of a neutrino, but also to determine where it came from.
+Physicists are especially interested in those that arrived from outside the solar system.
+These high-energy particles are born in black holes, supernovae, and pulsars.
+It is precisely these high-energy neutrinos that scientists from the Chinese Academy of Sciences are trying to find.

-The new detector will consist of 55,000 sensors,suspended 1 km below the surface of the ocean, lead project researcher Chen Mingjun told Xinhua News Agency.
-The sun's rays can't travel that deep, which would help sensors detect high-energy neutrinos and distinguish them from the sun's.
+The new detector will consist of 55,000 sensors,suspended at a depth of 1 km below the ocean surface, the project's lead researcher Chen Mingjun told Xinhua.
+The sun's rays cannot travel as deep, which will help sensors detect high-energy neutrinos and distinguish them from solar neutrinos.

 Read more: